belostotsky/codecademy-studies/README.md

-# the-game
+# My Codecademy Studies
-The simple game from the Codecademy JS lesson
+I am learning how to code.